Cinode-Labs/api/ui-extensions/README.md

 ## Overview

-These are the steps needed to implement a Cinode extension:
+In short, these are the steps needed to implement a Cinode extension,

 1. Register an AppMarket app in Cinode, `Administration > Integrations > Apps > Registration`.
 2. Implement the OAuth flow and install the app into your Cinode company.